gcman/gcman.github.io/content/2018_03_02_almost-patterns-sinc.md

 category: math
 tags: fun
 slug: almost-patterns-sinc
+summary: Some patterns in mathematics go on forever.
+But many "patterns" do anything but, instead ending spectacularly.
+Explore patterns that are "almost there."
 ---

 Mathematics students are often told not to carelessly extrapolate small sample sizes into general claims.